pyeventsourcing/esdbclient/README.md

 server_certificate = ssl.get_server_certificate(addr=('localhost', 2113))
 ```

-Alternatively, can also start an "insecure" server using the following command.
+Alternatively, you can start an "insecure" server using the following command.

     $ docker run -d --name eventstoredb-insecure -it -p 2113:2113 eventstore/eventstore:21.10.9-buster-slim --insecure